Seeed-Studio/sscma-model-zoo/README.md

 ## Introduction

 Welcome to Seed Studio EdgeLab Model Zoo.
-We provide a series of pretrained models for different application scenarios for you to use, with [Seed Studio EdgeLab](https://github.com/Seeed-Studio/EdgeLab), you can test or inference on these models and easily deploy them to edge computing devices.
+We provide a series of pre-trained models for different application scenarios for you to use, with [Seed Studio EdgeLab](https://github.com/Seeed-Studio/EdgeLab), you can test or inference on these models and easily deploy them to edge computing devices.

 EdgeLab Model Zoo focuses on providing models trained on EdgeLab optimized neural networks, which are tailored to real-world application scenarios and enable faster and more accurate inference on embedded devices.

 ## Application Scenario

-Currently, EdgeLab Model Zoo provides pretrained models for the following application scenarios:
+Currently, EdgeLab Model Zoo provides pre-trained models for the following application scenarios:

 - [Classification](classification/README.md)
 - [Detection](detection/README.md)
 - [Pose](pose/README.md)

 ## Quickly Start